FormstoneClassic/Gridlock/src/README.md

 | `max-X` | only max size |
 | `all-X` | all sizes |

 Cells are defined by the target screen size and column count, relative to it's screen size.
-For example `mobile-2` will produce a cell spanning 2 of the 3 total columns in the mobile screen size.
+For example `mobile-2` will produce a cell spanning 2 of the 3 available columns in the mobile screen size range.
 Cell classes should be stacked to specify column spans across all screen sizes:

 ```
 <div class="mobile-3 tablet-6 desktop-12">...</div>